IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/review-standards.rst

 Before you create the pull request, you should go through the :ref:`checklist for pull requests <checklist-for-contributors-and-reviewers-of-pull-requests>` to ensure the proposed changes are required and up to our standards.

+The PR should be as small as possible.
+However, the code included in the PR should be complete.
+It should complete an entire feature, but this doesn't necessarily mean it completes an entire issue.
+However, all code merged into the ``dev`` branch should be up to our standards and work sufficiently.

 If you want to work on the pull request or are not yet finished with the code, please indicate this by marking the pull request as a
 `draft or WIP <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_ PR.
 Anyone looking at the PR will be able to quickly see it is not yet ready for review.